WHAT IS STUDENT COUNCIL?

 STUDENT COUNCIL is not a club.
-It includes everyone in the VILLA community.
+It includes everyone in the Cathedral Prep & Villa Maria Academy community.
 However, in order that work is effectively and efficiently carried out, a few people are elected to organize, meet, discuss, and decide.
 The rest of the community must come to STUDENT COUNCIL to register complaints, concerns, ideas for new projects, and help / provide input with existing and on-going projects.

 Þ OFFICERS: are elected in May for the next school year by the entire student body and faculty.

 President,Vice-president,Recording Secretary,Treasurer, Corresponding Secretary & Historian